Ohio doctor accused of overprescribing fentanyl to the dying found not guilty of murder – KION546

 The Ohio doctor accused of overprescribing fentanyl to his critically ill patients and hastening their deaths was found not guilty of 14 counts of murder on Wednesday.

-After the 14th and final not guilty verdict was read, William Husel and his attorney embraced at the defense table.
+William Husel and his attorney embraced at the defense table after the 14th and final not guilty verdict was read in court.
 He was subsequently discharged from the courtroom.
+Franklin County Ohio prosecutor Gary Tyack said in a statement, “We accept the jury verdict.”

 The decision comes just over a week after jurors began deliberating and days after they said they were at an impasse and could not reach a unanimous verdict, leading Franklin County Judge Michael Holbrook to instruct them to continue their deliberations.